Inverse 3D Microscopy Rendering for Cell Shape Inference with Active Mesh: Fluorescent 3D image rendering

-The biological structure of interest is made visible by fluorophores.
-The shape will thus be represented by $u_\Lambda$, whereas $h$ should describe the response of the optical system to a point source.
-With this image formation model, one can start from a first guess $\left(u_\Lambda^0,h^0\right)$, and minimize the distance between the rendered image $u_\alpha^0$ and a real microscopy image $m$.
-Doing so allows to learn both the geometry of the biological sample observed and the PSF of the imaging system, $\left(u_\Lambda^*,h^*\right)$.
-However, to learn meaningful representations, both of these elements have to be constrained by parametrized models that will implement our prior knowledge of the system.
+With this image formation model, one can start from a first guess $\left(I^0,h^0\right)$, and minimize the distance between the rendered image $I^0$ and a real microscopy image $I_{\text{GT}}$.
+Doing so allows to infer both the fluorophore density of the observed biological sample and the PSF of the imaging system: $\left(I^*,h^*\right)$.
+However, to learn meaningful shape representations, both of these functions have to be parameterized using prior knowledge on the shape considered, its topology, as well as on the PSF.